rallyuthappa/cloud-render-terraform/README.md

 The terraform automation scripts builds:

-1. 2 Resource Groups
+1. Two Resource Groups
   a.
 Primary resource group for hosting VNets, jump host and other supporting / common resources
   b.
 Secondary resource group for hosting render blades
 2. An Azure virtual network (VNet) with following subnets
   a.
 Render Subnet (for render clients)
   b.
 FastCache Subnet (for Avere vFXTs)
   c.
 Management Subnet (for jump hosts)
   d.
 Gateway Subnet (for VPN/ExpressRoute connectivity)
-3. 3 Network Security Groups with basic rules
+3. Three Network Security Groups with basic rules
 4. A jump host for management / administration / Fast Cache build
 5. A VM Scale Set using the a Ubuntu based custom managed image which takes following inputs:
 a.
 Resource group & location for render clients